greylabel/mac-dev-playbook/docs/mac-setup.md

 #### Source code and websites
 Optionally, copy contents of `~/Projects` and/or `~/Sites` folder(s) from another Mac (to save time).

-## Cleanup
+## Temporary artifacts
-Remove or move this repo from its temporary location.
+Remove or move this repo from its temporary location and use a proper git stored with other source code files.